johnfelipe/iomodel/README.md

 ## Code characteristics

-* Tested on Python 2.7
+* Tested on Python 3.6 and 2.7
 * Well organized directories with lots of comments
     * app
         * commands